What is Supply Path Optimization (SPO) in Programmatic

 However, from the buyer’s perspective, it doesn’t guarantee that each SSP will bring an exclusive supply because SSPs may forward the same ad requests to the DSPs, resulting in auction duplication.

 In this case, the advertisers may be unknowingly competing against themselves.
 Therefore, buyers need to determine which intermediaries are truly adding value.
-And this is how supply path optimization has emerged.
+And this is how supply path optimization emerged in 2017.

 How SPO Works?